-These are challenging times for the pro-Israel, pro-peace movement as we fight battles on multiple fronts to promote Israel’s security, democracy, and values.
+These are challenging times for the pro-Israel, pro-peace, pro-democracy movement as we fight battles on multiple fronts to promote Israel’s security, democracy, and values.
 But even in hard times, we have to celebrate the victories – those moments when our voices are heard and dangerous trends are even temporarily reversed.

 To that end, a quick note highlighting four moves in the right direction:

 One: Recently-frozen US and Israeli funds owed to the Palestinian Authority have been released.

 Many of Israel’s top military experts argue strongly that withholding aid and/or tax revenue from the PA doesn’t simply undermine the Palestinian Authority, it threatens Israel’s own security.

 Thankfully, Congress last month lifted the hold on security assistance for 2011, and Prime Minister Netanyahu announced Wednesday that his government would resume the monthly transfer of Palestinian tax revenues which have been withheld since October.

 Even as we welcome this positive step forward, we continue to press Congress to maintain aid to the PA in 2012.
 Recently, J Street promoted a Congressional letter, which garnered significant support, promoting the importance of continued aid to the PA for both Israel’s security and American interests.

 Two: Ha’aretz reports that President Mahmoud Abbas last week submitted his proposal on borders and security issues to the Quartet, fulfilling a promise that both Israel and the PA made in October.

 J Street has advocated since last year that the right way to move toward a two-state resolution is to focus diplomacy on substantive issues not on the format and/or timing of further talks.
 Many accuse Abbas and/or the PA of being unwilling to negotiate.